GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 ![Current password protection settings](<../assets/img/fixing-my-own-environment-pt3-maester-dev/Password Protection settings.png>)
 _Default Password Protection settings with two custom banned passwords_

-My advise is to lower the lockout treshold, make the lockout duration longer and add multiple company-, branche, and location related words in the custom banned password list.
+My advise is to lower the lockout threshold, make the lockout duration longer and add multiple company-, branch, and location related words in the custom banned password list.
 Since I try to get as much green ticks as possible, I will enforce the on-premises Password Protection.

-When the _Maester_ part for this blog series is finished, I will change the lockout treshold to a much lower value and change the lockout duration to something like 10 minutes.
+When the _Maester_ part for this blog series is finished, I will change the lockout threshold to a much lower value and change the lockout duration to something like 10 minutes.
 When I review sign in logs for customers, I often see hack attempts with around 9 bad sign in attempts for a user before the requests switch to another IP-address.
-When you lower the treshold, those bots will be less effective as the user account is locked for a longer period and less attempts can be made.
+When you lower the threshold, those bots will be less effective as the user account is locked for a longer period and less attempts can be made.

 ## Enough for now